Aribinda Airport

-Airport is likely long abandoned.
-There is currently no paved or marked runway near any of six different coordinate pairs for Aribinda available on the internet.
-Neither is any historical or runway information posted at any web site with a page for Aribinda.
+The airport is likely long abandoned.
 However, a listing for the airfield still appears in the official ASECNA Aeronautical Information Publication for Burkina Faso, quoting coordinates N14 13.0 W000 53.0.
 Furthermore, the airport still has a valid 3-letter code allocated by IATA, though a search of the ICAO database reveals no 4-letter ICAO location indicator code.